 These are the only two forums in the world that deal exhaustively with the current biodiversity crisis, which seems destined to transform into the sixth mass extinction.
 Please note that you will need to register an account to be able to view the latest threads and to post yourself.
-I am a Global Moderator of the first, and an Administrator of the second.
-My username is surroundx.
+I am an Administrator of both forums.
+My username on both is surroundx.

 The Sixth Extinction forum

 Run by Peter Maas, the Sixth Extinction forum is "a forum about the current biodiversity crisis" and is dedicated to sharing information on recently extinct and rediscovered species, especially animals (it contains only old threads on plants, which are now on the Vanishing Plants forum, see below).
 It has a strong emphasis on those species which have become extinct during the Holocene (that is, the last c.10,000 years) but also includes threads on Late Pleistocene and other prehistoric extinctions.